tommadness/KH2Randomizer/docs/setup/updating/index.md

 2. Click on the `GoA ROM` mod, then on the right side of the window, an `Update Mod` button should appear.
 Click the button and you're done!

 ![Update GoA](Update_GoA.png)

+After you have Updated GoA, try a `Build and Run`.
+At the game title screen, press F2 on your keyboard and the LuaBackend console should come up with a line saying that GoA 1.54.1 has loaded.
+If so, then congratulations, you have successfully updated.